equalitie/bundler/README.md

 Bundler provides three opportunities to inject new functionality into the bundling process.

-1. Before fetching the first, original document
+1. `originalRequest` - Before fetching the first, original document
-2. Before fetching any resource referenced by the original document
+2. `resourceRequest` - Before fetching any resource referenced by the original document
-3. After accumulating a collection of resource URLs and their data URIs
+3. `diffsReceived`   - After accumulating a collection of resource URLs and their data URIs

+As seen above, you can register handlers using the `originalReceived` event.

 ## Before fetching the original document